42Prague/digiEduHack_hackathon/srcs/README.md

 ```

 ## 7. How to deploy to production
-* Everything is running in Docker, so as far as you have running Docker, you should be fine.
+* Everything is running in Docker.
+Therefore, as far as you have a running Docker instance, you should be fine to run this app.

 ## 8. Known limitations
 * Hallucinations and factual inaccuracies – possible limitations linked to the smaller model size.